BigTuna08/Banksformer_ecml_2022/czech/banksformer/README.md

-# Czech data experiments
+# Czech data experiments - Banksformer

 Code for running the syntetic data generation experiments from *Banksformer: A Deep Generative Model for Synthetic Transaction Sequences*

-- banksformer/: Contains proper version of Banksformer, where each feature prediction is conditional on the previous features within a transaction.
-This code can be used for running the full Banksformer model, as well as the BF-ND variant used in ablation experiments.
-NOTE: This code is the most well commented.
+Note: This notebook can be used for running the base version of Banksformer, as well as the BF-ND version used in ablation experiments.
+To change version, set the VERSION variable in 'field_config.py' to either 'BASE' or 'BF-ND'.
+If you change any information in 'field_config.py', you should run clear_old.ipynb and then restart the workflow, otherwise unexpected behavior may occur.

-- banksformer_no_conditioning/: Contains ablated version of Banksformer, where each feature prediction is not conditional on the previous features within a transaction.
-This code can be used for running variants BF-NC and TF-V used in ablation experiments.
-- metrics/: Contains code for evaluating generated data.
+Workflow:
+Run the notebooks in the order: nb1, nb2, nb3.
+Specifically:
+- 'nb1_preprocess_czech.ipynb' - Here you need to set some information if you are using a new dataset.
+This nb ensures correct fields exist in dataframe, and stores information about the configurations used.
+- 'nb2_encode_data.ipynb' - This nb takes the dataframe produced by nb1, and encodes the data as tensors, used for training the networks.
+- 'nb3_banksformer-v2.ipynb' - This nb trains banksformer models on the tensors, and then uses the trained models to generate synthetic datasets.